yunho-c/Portfolio-2C/urara/about/+page.svelte.md

 1.

 ### What I've Done About it So Far

 ### Moving Forward (& Moving Fast) -->

 <br/>

-Below are select photos from my past semester's study abroad.
+Below are select photos from my past year's study abroad.

 ![img](/about/album/surprise-eiffel-tower.jpg)
 <p class="text-center"> Eiffel Tower ! </p>